 The German war machine realized the utility that motorcycles had in a shifting battlefield environment.
 They had fielded their own BMW R71 motorcycle successfully.
 This bike had several important design features.
 Including an opposed twin motor and an enclosed shaft drive.
 This proved superior to the WLA under certain battlefield conditions.
 Including the hot, dusty expanses of North Africa.

 Harley responded with the XA model.
 A bike largely designed around beating the R71 at its own game.
 The XA offered a lower centre of gravity for better manoeuvrability.
 A foot shifter for better motor control and it had opposed twin engines.
 They provided better cooling than the WLA.
 With over a thousand units produced for military testing.
 Making this model one of the most successful prototypes of Harley’s World War II efforts.

 The XS initially looks like nothing more than an XA with an attached sidecar.
 Originally, a separate vehicle built for a different purpose.
 The drivetrain is the same as the XA in many respects.
 The wheel is on a rear axle.
 It was constructed to be an all-terrain vehicle.

 The XS was Harley-Davidson’s first two-wheel drive vehicle.
 The use of powered, dual rear wheels created plenty of traction on and off the road.
 They decided to have Jeep Willy as the vehicle of choice for small transportation missions.

 After The War

 .
 They could boost performance and aesthetic appeal.
-Soon, Harley-Davidson became an iconic choice for free-spirited travellers whose boundaries were only defined by how far a tank of gas would take them — and the rest, as they say, is history.
+Following this, Harley-Davidson soon grew their brand to become an iconic choice for free-spirited travellers that we know and love today!
+Defined by how far a tank of gas would take them.
+The rest, as they say, is history.